on ground orders

 Another way to honor and remember the departed is through personalized charms or pins.
 Choosing a favorite picture, or even a few, and interchanging them in keychain picture holders, lockets, or buttons is a great way to allow guests to have a visual memory to carry with them.
 Or you could go the route of a small pocket charm, a more gender-neutral idea.
 The charm could be a small cross or heart or a more specific piece of memorabilia unique to your family or friend, such as dog tags, bottle caps, or a handkerchief.

-In many interviews after famous writer Hunter S. Thompson passed away, his good friend and actor Johnny Depp spoke about Hunter's last wish of taking his remains and sending them on a rocket to space.
-Depp humored his friend's final request and did just that, keep this idea in mind, and regardless of how crazy their last wish was, you have to try at least to accomplish it.
+In many interviews after famous writer Hunter S. Thompson passed away, his good friend and actor Johnny Depp spoke about Hunter's last wish of scattering his ashes via a giant cannon.
+Depp humored his friend's final request and did just that.
+Keep this idea in mind, and regardless of how crazy their last wish was, you have to at least try to accomplish it.
+Even if it means scattering ashes with a giant cannon.
 The ideas are endless; every person has a wide variety of things they would enjoy in their memorial service.

 You could go crazy with this: prepare a July 4th type of fireworks show near the beach.
-Maybe you can do this right after throwing the person's ashes into the sea if that was their final wish.
+Maybe you can do this right after the cremation service and throwing the person's ashes into the sea if that was their final wish.
 Having some of the most spectacular fireworks ready, maybe something that spells the person's name in the sky is a nice touch.

 There are many ways to say goodbye and memorialize someone who has died.
 If you're planning a memorial service, use these ideas as inspiration for giving your loved one a final farewell that will bring about a smile.